Harish2024/astar2dgrid/README.md

 The algorithm is able to find the solution path for the given problem.
 But the solution path, might not be the shortest path to reach the goal state.

 ## RESULT:
-Hence, A* Algorithm was implemented to find the route from the source to the destination point in a 2D gird World.m statement
+Hence, A* Algorithm was implemented to find the route from the source to the destination point in a 2D gird World.